Pakistan, China to expedite work on CPEC western route

 Murad Saeed appreciated hard work, determination and professional expertise of the Chinese engineers working on different projects of the CPEC.
 He expressed his commitment and resolve for removing the impediments in timely completion of the CPEC infrastructure projects, which would help create more job opportunities and give a boost to local business.

-Murad Saeed also apprised the visiting delegation about establishment of CPEC Authority and thanked the People’s Republic of China for their strong support on the Kashmir issue.
+Murad Saeed also apprised the visiting delegation of the establishment of CPEC Authority and thanked the People’s Republic of China for their strong support on the Kashmir issue.
 He said China was a role model for achieving economic progress and alleviating poverty.

-The delegation was also apprised about the three new and priority areas of agriculture, tourism and poverty alleviation in second phase of CPEC arrangement.
+The delegation was also apprised of the three new and priority areas of agriculture, tourism and poverty alleviation in second phase of CPEC arrangement.

 ISLAMABAD: Following the completion of first phase of China Pakistan Economic Corridor (CPEC), Pakistan and China’s Joint Working Group (JWP) on Infrastructure Development has decided to expedite the work on western route.